 Christine A. Montenegro represents a wide range of clients in commercial disputes, constitutional law, defamation, securities fraud, bankruptcy litigation, RICO, fraudulent conveyance, gaming and antitrust litigation.
 She regularly represents investment funds, multinational corporations and high net worth individuals in federal and state courts and in arbitrations around the country.

 Christine has been named on Crain’s New York’s inaugural list of Leading Women Lawyers in New York City, which recognized the top 100 women lawyers in New York and recognized on the 100 Most Influential Latinas and as a Top Latino Lawyer by Latino Leaders Magazine.
 She was also named as a Women Worth Watching by Diversity Journal and shortlisted as a Rising Star in Litigation for Euromoney Legal Media Group’s Americas Women in Business Law Awards.
 In addition, she has been recognized on Benchmark Litigation’s Under 40 Hot List.

 - Harbinger Capital Partners, a prominent hedge fund and majority shareholder of LightSquared, in connection with litigations against LightSquared’s largest creditor in Chapter 11 bankruptcy proceedings.
 In one of these adversary proceedings, the bankruptcy court held – after a trial on the merits – that the creditor breached the implied covenant of good faith and fair dealing and the creditor’s misconduct warranted equitable subordination of its interest.

-- MBIA, one of the world’s largest monoline insurers, in connection with issuance of a consent solicitation.
+- MBIA, one of the world’s largest monoline insurers, in the issuance of a consent solicitation.

 - Anderson News in an antitrust action alleging a conspiracy among the leading magazine publishers and distributors to boycott Anderson forcing it into bankruptcy.

 - A Native American tribe in challenging the constitutionality of a state commercial gaming law.

 - A Native American tribe in challenging Connecticut’s unconstitutional taking of its land and misappropriation of its funds.

 - Seven foreign municipalities in a fraud and negligent misrepresentation action against subsidiaries of a national bank, concerning the sale and marketing of derivative products.